AtomicPair/wolfentext3d/README.md

 * Floor colors and "textures"
 * Ceiling colors and "textures"
 * Collision detection with wall sliding
-* Title, help, and debug screens
+* Title, help, debug, and ending screens

 ...and here are some items presently **missing** that may be added later: